dhis2/notes/gotchas/dhis2-release-lifecycles.md

 DHIS2 implements and maintains different core web applications.
 The core web apps also follow a branching convention, however that is slightly different from the one followed in the backend.
 Same as in the backend the `master` branch includes the latest of the implemented software and is always the next candidate for a major release.
 However for each released version of the software there is a branch that follows the `v{x}` pattern.
 Eg. `v35`.

-_Note: There are some core frontend apps that are currently now following this convention.
+_Note: There are some core frontend apps that are currently not following this convention.
 While writing this the exceptions are the [data-visualiser-app](https://github.com/dhis2/data-visualizer-app/) which is using a different convention and [a list of apps](https://github.com/dhis2/dhis2-core/tree/master/dhis-2/dhis-web/dhis-web-apps) where feature toggling is being used._

 #### Supported versions